Transference of measures via disintegration: Orderings of measures

 \begin{proof}[Proof of the equivalence $(3)\iff(4)$ from Theorem~\ref{t:charakterminim}] $(3)\implies(4)$: Let $g$ be a weak$^*$ continuous convex function on $B_{E^*}$.
 Then $f=1\otimes g\in -\K$.
 Hence

 The first equality follows from the formula from Lemma~\ref{L:dezintegrace} together with Proposition~\ref{P:vlastnostih}$(a)$.
 The second equality follows from $(3)$.
 To prove the last equality we again use Lemma~\ref{L:dezintegrace}.
-It may be applied to $\widehat{f}$ due to Lemma~\ref{l:meritelnost}.
-(We also use Lemma~\ref{l:rezy}.)
+It may be applied to $\widehat{f}$ due to Lemmata~\ref{l:rezy} and~\ref{l:meritelnost}.

 Taking into account that $g\le g^*$, we deduce that $\int g\di\nu_t=\int g^*\di\nu_t$ $\abs{\mu}$-almost everywhere.

 $(4)\implies(3)$ Fix $f\in -\K$.
 The mapping $\f\colon K\to C(B_{E^*})$ defined by $t\mapsto f_t=f(t,\cdot)$ is continuous.
 Since $\f(K)$ is norm compact set in $C(B_{E^*})$, there exists a countable set $D\subset K$ with $\f(D)$ norm dense in $\f(K)$.
 It now follows from $(4)$ that there is a $\abs{\mu}$-null set $N\subset K$ such that